DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/editorType.md

 ---
 ---
 ##### shortDescription
-Specifies which editor widget is used to display and edit the form item value.
+Specifies which editor UI component is used to display and edit the form item value.

 ---
 [important]If you use [DevExtreme modules](/concepts/Common/Modularity '/Documentation/Guide/Common/Modularity/'), import the editor's module when specifying this option.
-You can omit modules for *"dxTextBox"*, *"dxDateBox"*, *"dxCheckBox"*, and *"dxNumberBox"* because the **Form** widget imports them automatically when creating form items.
+You can omit modules for *"dxTextBox"*, *"dxDateBox"*, *"dxCheckBox"*, and *"dxNumberBox"* because the **Form** UI component imports them automatically when creating form items.

 #include common-ctp-note with {
     component: "HtmlEditor"